-Students at Bishop Stopford School in Kettering are celebrating after another set of impressive GCSE results.
+Students have been celebrating at Bishop Stopford School in Kettering today after receiving their GCSE results.

-Ninety-one per cent of students achieved a standard pass (grade 4 or above), and 71 per cent achieved a strong pass (grade 5 or above) in both English and maths.
+Initial figures indicate that 88 per cent achieved a standard pass in both English and Maths (grade 4 or above), and an impressive 74 per cent achieved a strong pass (grade 5 or above).

-“We wish all of them the very best as they move into the next phase of compulsory education.”
+"We wish them all the best as they move on to the next stage of their education."